charlietriplett/OpenA11yEngineer/_checklist-web/snackbar-toast.md

     Any buttons inside are activated
   enter: |
     Any links inside are activated

+mobile:
+  swipe: |
+    Focus moves within the toast and doesn't enter the rest of the page.
+  doubletap: |
+    This typically activates most elements.

+screenreader:
   name:  |
     The element announces its purpose or title
   role:  |
     Identifies itself as an alert or status
   group: |
     When closed, focus returns to a logical place in the page
   state: |
     Toast remains open until closed by user

-mobile:
-  swipe: |
-    Focus moves within the toast and doesn't enter the rest of the page.
-  doubletap: |
-    This typically activates most elements.

 ---

-## Code examples

-### Use semantic HTML where possible

-Browser support for `<dialog>` is still incomplete.
-Some browsers require additional scripting.

-{% highlight html %}
-{% include /examples/modal-dialog.html %}
-{% endhighlight %}

-{::nomarkdown}
-{% include /examples/modal-dialog.html %}
-{:/}
+## Only use toast to reinforce updates

+Toast snackbars should only be used for non-critical messaging, and the status described should be discernable on the page.

+For example, upon changing state of a toggle to unsubscribe from a list, the toast can reinforce the change has been saved, but the user can also confirm this from the toggle itself.

+## Do not use toast for critical functionality

+Never use toast for critical tasks (Ex: undo/unsend or confirmation of choices).

-## Developer notes
+## Timing

-### Name
-- The modal window has a descriptive value from either:
-  - `aria-label="Modal title"` or
-  - `aria-labelledby="heading-id"` pointing to an `<h2>` as a title

-### Role
-- For custom elements, use `role="dialog"`

-### Group
-- Upon closing, focus should return to the element that launched the dialog

-### State
-- Use `aria-modal="true"` to indicate content beneath the modal is inert.

-### Focus
-- Focus must be visible
-- Upon closing, focus should return to the element that launched the dialog
+It is preferable to not let a toast snackbar time out.